Meteor-Community-Packages/meteor-simple-schema/README.md

 * `value`: The value to be validated
 * `obj`: The entire object (document or modifier) being validated
 * `operator`: A string identifying which operator is currently being validated if `obj` is a modifier.
 For non-modifier objects, this will be null.
+* `localObject`: The local object being validated.
+For schemas with nested objects, this is the object containing the key being validated.

 The valueIsAllowed function may be called multiple times with different `operator` arguments for a single validation run.
 If you are unsure what operators might be used, your